Qiskit/rustworkx/docs/source/networkx.rst

 `graph <https://networkx.org/documentation/stable/tutorial.html#graph-attributes>`__,
 `node <https://networkx.org/documentation/stable/tutorial.html#node-attributes>`__,
 and `edge attributes <https://networkx.org/documentation/stable/tutorial.html#edge-attributes>`__ in addition to the hashable object used for node and edge payloads.
-But in retworkx there is no analogous concept, instead the payloads for nodes or edges are any python object (hashable or not).
-This enables you to build similar structures to the attributes concept but also use alternative structures based on your use case.
+Retworkx has no analogous concept.
+Instead, the payloads for nodes and edges are any python object (hashable or not).
+This enables you to build similar structures to the attributes concept, but also use alternative structures specific to your use case.

 For example, something like::